ericwlange/AndroidJSCore/README.md

   - Enable full JavaScript support on Android with a Java-only interface (no need to write C/C++ code)
   - Maintain feature-level compatibility with the Objective-C JavaScriptCore framework

-NOTICE
+IMPORTANT NOTICE
 ------
-AndroidJSCore is currently unsupported.
+**AndroidJSCore is currently unsupported.
 Instead, I am moving all of this functionality and more to its permanent home, [LiquidCore](https://github.com/LiquidPlayer/LiquidCore).
-Please migrate to this version going forward.
+Please migrate to this version going forward.**

 Version
 -------